 Basic Peace Officer Training courses are non-traditional courses subject to State regulations prescribed by the California Commission on Peace Officer Standards and Training (POST).
 Students wishing to enroll in any POST certified Basic Peace Officer Training courses must be 18 years of age, possess a valid driver's license, be fingerprinted and present a Department of Justice signed clearance letter to possess a firearm on the first day of class.
 There are also certain physical and moral character requirements for peace officers.
 Students wanting to register for POST courses at COD who are unsure if they meet the POST requirements are urged to contact the Academy Director or designee prior to enrollment.
-Please refer to the COD website www.collegeofthedesert.edu for more detailed program information or call (760) 346-8041 Ext.
+Please refer to the Public Safety Academy under Academic Programs on the College of the Desert website for more detailed program information or call (760) 346-8041 Ext.
 3765 or 3083.

-Advisor: Levi Miller
+Advisor: Neil Lingle